Driving made to be enjoyed World-famous tracks in the comfort of your living room

 This famous circuit in California is now reaching its 60th anniversary, and is finally making an appearance in Gran Turismo.
 The Willow Springs International Raceway is a circuit that is located in a hilly region just outside of Los Angeles.
 Of its many layouts, the circuit we are introducing this time is the main course, the “Big Willow”.
 At 2.5 miles per lap, it is known for its high speed corners and undulating terrain.

 This is an original track that has been created in the vicinity of the Gornergrat station, which is known for its incredible view of the Matterhorn.
-This is a mountain course with steep climbs and sharp drops, located at an elevation of over 3000 metres.
+This is a mountain course with steep climbs and sharp drops, located at an elevation of over 3000 meters.
 A sheer rock face follows along the track, but the width of the course is wide enough for overtaking.
 The sight of the European Alps as you cross over the hill here is simply spectacular.
 We hope everyone will enjoy the sheer scale of the nature around the track when driving this course.

 This original track set amid undulating hills has been given a new lease of life with all-new spectator stands and the addition of options to adjust both the time of day and the weather.
 It's a high-speed course with a moderate elevation difference, but also features technical sections such as high-speed S-bends and chicanes to keep the challenge level high.
-To shave those vital seconds off your lap times, you'll need to focus on exiting the corners smoothly and skilfully enough that you can hit your top speed on the straight sections.
+To shave those vital seconds off your lap times, you'll need to focus on exiting the corners smoothly and skillfully enough that you can hit your top speed on the straight sections.

 Weather Changes, Time Changes, Astronomical Simulation System